COUNTY PORTAL HOME ABOUT CDHS & CONTACTS OFFICES & DIVISIONS BOARDS & COMMISSIONS FINANCE, LEGISLATION & AUDITS TRAINING & RESOURCES

 What happens after an application is returned to the county office?

-- If an interview has been completed within the last 12 months, an eligibility technician may attempt to contact clients at the phone number provided on the application to clarify the information submitted on application.
+• If an interview has been completed within the last 12 months, an eligibility technician may attempt to contact clients at the phone number provided on the application or send a letter requesting verification of reported information to clarify the information submitted on application.

-- After approval, clients can view and manage food assistance information and access recertification packets on the PEAK website.
+• After approval, clients can view and manage SNAP information and access recertification packets on the PEAK website.

 Electronic Benefits Transfer (EBT)